Gender Artifacts in Visual Datasets: Abstract

 \section{Abstract}

 Gender biases are known to exist within large-scale visual datasets and can be reflected or even amplified in downstream models.
 Many prior works have proposed methods for mitigating gender biases, often by attempting to remove gender expression information from images.
-To understand the feasibility and practicality of these approaches, we investigate what \emph{gender artifacts} exist within large-scale visual datasets.
-We define a \emph{gender artifact} as a visual cue that is correlated with gender, focusing specifically on those cues that are learnable by a modern image classifier and have an interpretable human corollary.
-Through our analyses, we find that gender artifacts are ubiquitous in the COCO and OpenImages datasets, occurring everywhere from low-level information (e.g., the mean value of the color channels) to the higher-level composition of the image (e.g., pose and location of people).
-Given the prevalence of gender artifacts, we claim that attempts to remove gender artifacts from such datasets are largely infeasible.
-Instead, the responsibility lies with researchers and practitioners to be aware that the distribution of images within datasets is highly gendered and hence develop methods which are robust to these distributional shifts across groups. \keywords{AI fairness, gender bias, dataset analysis}
+To understand the feasibility and practicality of these approaches, we investigate what ``gender artifacts'' exist in large-scale visual datasets.
+We define a ``gender artifact'' as a visual cue correlated with gender, focusing specifically on cues that are learnable by a modern image classifier and have an interpretable human corollary.
+Through our analyses, we find that gender artifacts are ubiquitous in the COCO and OpenImages datasets, occurring everywhere from low-level information (e.g., the mean value of the color channels) to higher-level image composition (e.g., pose and location of people).
+Further, bias mitigation methods that attempt to remove gender actually remove more information from the scene than the person.
+Given the prevalence of gender artifacts, we claim that attempts to remove these artifacts from such datasets are largely infeasible as certain removed artifacts may be necessary for the downstream task of object recognition.
+Instead, the responsibility lies with researchers and practitioners to be aware that the distribution of images within datasets is highly gendered and hence develop fairness-aware methods which are robust to these distributional shifts across groups.